fbpx

 What is Foraminal Stenosis?

-A healthy spine is composed of a series of bones, known as vertebrae, stacked on top of each other, from the skull to the lower back.
-The neck or cervical spine includes the first seven of these vertebrae, labelled C1 through C7, followed by the C8 nerve root, which exits the spine below the C7 vertebra.
+A healthy spine comprises a series of bones, known as vertebrae, stacked on top of each other, from the skull to the lower back.
+The neck or cervical spine includes the first seven vertebrae, labelled C1 through C7, followed by the C8 nerve root, which exits the spine below the C7 vertebra.
 Each vertebra in the cervical spine is separated by intervertebral discs, which act as shock absorbers, preventing the vertebrae from rubbing against each other and providing flexibility for the spine.

 Trauma or accidents can lead to foraminal stenosis in several ways.
 Inflammatory responses to injury, bleeding, or tissue swelling can cause immediate narrowing of the foramen, leading to potential nerve compression.
 More commonly, however, foraminal stenosis is a delayed response to an injury.